choeffer/360pibot/docs/install.rst

 extending functionality of the modules and document them.
 The standard docstring format (ReStructuredText (reST)) is used.
 The used theme is from `Read the Docs`_ where also the documentation is hosted.
-Therefore, two more modules are needed if beeing able to modify or extend the documentation.
+Therefore, two more modules are needed for beeing able to modify or extend the documentation.
 How to use Sphinx is not part of this documentation.
 But there are good instroductions and tutorials which provide a good starting point, see docs1_ , docs2_ , docs3_ and docs4_ .